sudhakaranjain/3D_DEN/README.md

 # Requirements:
 - Python 3.6
 - Kindly create a virtual environment using requirements.txt file to run the code
+- Note: For Offline Evaluation using GridSearch, use Tensorflow and Tensorboard version: 2.3.0

 # Contact:
 Please use the following email addresses if you have questions or want to contribute to this project: